-LEADERSHIP FRAMEWORK
+LF LEADERSHIP FRAMEWORK

-I FVFI 4

-Fosters a positive LEAP Team culture\ (Assistant principal LEAP Leaders only)

-- LEAP Team teachers demonstrate ownership of and investment in their own and peers' professional learning. - LEAP Leader demonstrates positive rapport with the LEAP Team, and teachers are consistently engaged in seminars/debriefs.

-For example, the LEAP Team teachers: Level 3 examples AND

-- At times lead portions of seminar discussion and/or student work analysis - Are supportive of one another and positively reinforce risk-taking, vulnerability, and problem solving - Review observation notes in advance of debriefs and reflect on practice - Own the norms and hold one another accountable to them - Seek out support from fellow teachers, as needed and appropriate - Proactively share resources (e.g., strategies, student tasks) - Model humility and a culture of feedback

-- Demonstrates trust, vulnerability, and growth mindset with LEAP Team teachers - Holds equitably high expectations for students and teachers - Demonstrates interest and investment in LEAP Team teachers as individuals - Leverages the expertise in the room, utilizing other teachers and colleagues to problem solve and provide support - Prioritizes time and space for LEAP Team teachers to build relationships by allotting time for personal and professional updates/success stories during and outside of seminars - Leads a fully inclusive team community of general education, SPED, and EL teachers by including all LEAP Team teachers in seminar components, discussions, and activities - Invites disengaged teachers back in to seminars and debriefs, as applicable

-For example, the LEAP Team teachers:

-- Offer relevant and insightful questions, comments, and solutions - Actively listen to each other and promote equity of voice by contributing to discussions and asking probing questions of one another - Complete specified deliverables in seminars/debriefs - Maintain focus on LEAP activities/tasks designed to promote student learning - Share instructional resources upon request - Co-create and maintain LEAP Team norms
+LEVEL 4 The following best describes the AP's actions: LEVEL 3 The following best describes the AP's actions: ters a positive LEAP Team culture (Assistant principal LEAP Leaders only) LEAP Team teachers demonstrate ownership of and investment in their own and peers' professional learning.
+LEAP Leader demonstrates positive rapport with the LEAP Team, and teachers are consistently engaged in seminars/debriefs. example, the LEAP Team teachers: lel 3 examples AND At times lead portions of seminar discussion and/or student work analysis Are supportive of one another and positively reinforce risk-taking, vulnerability, and problem solving Review observation notes in advance of debriefs and reflect on practice Own the norms and hold one another accountable to them Seek out support from fellow teachers, as needed and appropriate Proactively share resources (e.g., strategies, student tasks) Model humility and a culture of feedback For example, the LEAP Leader: Demonstrates trust, vulnerability, and growth mindset with LEAP Team teachers Holds equitably high expectations for students and teachers Demonstrates interest and investment in LEAP Team teachers as individuals Leverages the expertise in the room, utilizing other teachers and colleagues to problem solve and provide support Prioritizes time and space for LEAP Team teachers to build relationships by allotting time for personal and professional updates/success stories during and outside of seminars Leads a fully inclusive team community of general education, SPED, and EL teachers by including all LEAP Team teachers in seminar components, discussions, and activities Invites disengaged teachers back in to seminars and debriefs, as applicable For example, the LEAP Team teachers: Offer relevant and insightful questions, comments, and solutions Actively listen to each other and promote equity of voice by contributing to discussions and asking probing questions of one another Complete specified deliverables in seminars/debriefs Maintain focus on LEAP activities/tasks designed to promote student learning Share instructional resources upon request

-\Because team culture develops and evolves over the course of the year, evaluators may consider time of year when gathering evidence of positive team culture (e.g., first or second semester).
+Because team culture develops and evolves over the course of the year, evaluators may consider time of year when gathering evidence of positive team culture (e.g., first or second semester).